 11. Foxglove (Digitalis purpurea)

 Foxgloves have a basal mound of overlapping rounded leaves.
 They have slender spikes of tubular flowers that rise above them the following spring.
 It grows 3 to 6 feet tall and 1 foot wide.
-Depending on species, it blossoms white, pink, rose, and purple colors.
+Depending on the species, it blossoms in white, pink, rose, and purple colors.